QR Codes in Logistics: Supply Chain Tracking Guide [2026]

 2. In-Transit Visibility

-• QR stickers on containers, trucks, or packages let drivers and partners update cargo status at every checkpoint.
+• QR stickers on containers or packages enable updates at every checkpoint.

 Delivery driver scans a QR code on a package at a distribution hub checkpoint